fmauger1/QMol-grid/README.md

 QMol_DFT_profiler(TDDFT,'memory');
 ```

-In our case, the estimated total TDDFT-object size is 1.8~MB with 1.5~MB for the saved electron density.
+In our case, the estimated total TDDFT-object size is 1.8 $\sim$ MB with 1.5 $\sim$ MB for the saved electron density.
 Saving the `TDDFT` and `DFT` object in a MATLAB file at the end of the propagation produces a 1.6~MB `.mat` file.
 We mostly attribute the slight difference with the profiler estimate to run-time memory overhead associated with internal variables that are not stored in the saved objects.

 [&uarr;](#table-of-contents)